DataDog/documentation/content/tracing/setup/environment.md

 #### Definition

-An environment is a first class dimension that you can use to scope a whole Datadog APM application.
+An environment is a first class dimension that you can use to scope an entire Datadog APM application.
 Some display settings can be shared across environments, but all the measurable data (traces/metrics/statistics) can not be re-aggregated across multiple environments.
 Use cases can be:

 * Stage environments such as production, staging, and pre-production
 * Datacenters and availability zones in isolation